Reviewing West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 |2.67

-UFP Industries currently has a consensus price target of $89.83, indicating a potential upside of 7.33%.
-West Fraser Timber has a consensus price target of $134.93, indicating a potential upside of 44.81%.
-Given West Fraser Timber’s stronger consensus rating and higher probable upside, analysts clearly believe West Fraser Timber is more favorable than UFP Industries.
+West Fraser Timber presently has a consensus target price of $134.93, suggesting a potential upside of 50.46%.
+UFP Industries has a consensus target price of $89.83, suggesting a potential upside of 8.05%.
+Given West Fraser Timber’s stronger consensus rating and higher possible upside, research analysts plainly believe West Fraser Timber is more favorable than UFP Industries.

-81.7% of UFP Industries shares are held by institutional investors.
-Comparatively, 71.2% of West Fraser Timber shares are held by institutional investors.
-3.5% of UFP Industries shares are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Profitability

-This table compares UFP Industries and West Fraser Timber’s net margins, return on equity and return on assets.
+This table compares West Fraser Timber and UFP Industries’ net margins, return on equity and return on assets.

 |Net Margins